 - 1. From Setup, enter Sharing Settings in the Quick Find box, then select Sharing Settings. - 2.
-In the Account Territory Sharing Rules related list, click Edit next to the rule you want to change. - 3.
-Change the Label and Rule Name if desired. - 4.
-Select the sharing access setting for users.
+In the Sharing Rules related list for the object, click New. - 3.
+Change the label and rule name if desired. - 4.
+If you selected a rule that's based on owner or group membership, skip to the next step.